shwina/still-magic/_en/branches.md

 but scales to large projects or large numbers of contributors.
 The downside,
 of course,
-is that you have to use a typesetting language rather than a {% include g key="g:wysiwyg" text="WYSIWYG" %} editor, because the programmers who created Git and other version control systems still don't support anything that couldn't be put on a punchcard in 1965.
+is that you have to use a typesetting language rather than a [WYSIWYG](#g:wysiwyg) editor, because the programmers who created Git and other version control systems still don't support anything that couldn't be put on a punchcard in 1965.